 Direct Competitors

-Affirm: Founded in 2012, Affirm offers an alternative to traditional credit cards by allowing customers to make purchases and pay for them in fixed monthly installments.
+Affirm: Founded in 2012 by PayPal co-founder Max Levchin, Affirm offers an alternative to traditional credit cards by allowing customers to make purchases and pay for them in fixed monthly installments.
 Like Klarna, Affirm integrates with retailers, allowing shoppers to select the Affirm option at checkout and receive instant approval for a loan to cover their purchase.
 It offers installment plans, a card, a browser extension, and a shopping app.
 Affirm cut 19% of its workforce in February 2023.
-Affirm reported 16 million active consumers and over $19 billion in gross merchandise value as of the quarter ended March 31st, 2023.
+In December 2024, Affirm reported 21 million active consumers, $31 billion in GMV, and $2.8 billion in LTM revenue, on par with Klarna’s $2.8 billion in 2024 revenue.

-AfterPay: Based in Australia, AfterPay is another player in the BNPL market.
-Founded in 2014, AfterPay also allows customer installments while paying merchants upfront.
+AfterPay (Block): Based in Australia, AfterPay is another player in the BNPL market.
+Founded in 2014, AfterPay also allows customers to pay in installments while paying merchants upfront.
 AfterPay was acquired by Block in January 2022 for $29 billion.
-The Block acquisition extends AfterPay’s services to all merchants who use Square’s point-of-sale services, aiding in-person installment-based payments.
-As of December 2021, Afterpay was offered by over 122K retailers with more than 19 million active customers.
+The acquisition extended AfterPay’s services to all merchants who use Square’s point-of-sale services, aiding in-person installment-based payments.
+As of November 2024, Afterpay was offered by over 348K merchants and used by over 24 million active customers, with a GMV of $33 billion.
+As of May 2025, Block’s market cap was $29.5 billion.

 Credit Cards: Traditional credit card companies offer consumers the ability to make purchases and pay for them over time, similar to BNPL services.
 However, they usually involve interest charges and potentially other fees, making BNPL services like Klarna's more attractive to some consumers.
 Despite this, the widespread acceptance and familiarity of credit cards make them a significant competitor in the payment solutions market.